BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 ## Introduction

-It's common in the world of machine learning and AI to be dazzled by the sophistication and complexity of deep neural networks (DNNs).
-However, a recent [research paper](https://aclanthology.org/2023.findings-acl.426/) offers an interesting, non-parametric alternative for text classification.
-The proposed method is elegant in its simplicity: it combines a straightforward text compressor, gzip, with a k-nearest-neighbor classifier.
+Large language models are currently all the rage when it comes to text classification.
+However, a recent [research paper] (https://aclanthology.org/2023.findings-acl.426/) offers an interesting non-parametric alternative.
+The proposed method is elegant in its simplicity: it combines a text compressor, gzip, with a k-nearest-neighbour classifier.
 This approach requires no training parameters, making it a lightweight and universally adaptable solution.

-The cornerstone of this method lies in two key ideas: firstly, compressors are proficient in capturing regularities in data, and secondly, data points from the same category share more regularity than those from different ones.
+The cornerstone of this method lies in two key ideas: first, compressors are good at capturing regularities in data, and second, data points from the same category share more regularity than those from different categories.

-In this post, we delve into this approach to text classification, discussing its rationale, working and practical implementation in Python.
+In this article, we explore this approach to text classification, discussing its rationale, how it works, and its practical implementation in Python.

 ## The Mechanics of Compression and Classification